Fashion Merchandising

 Learning Outcomes

-- Demonstrate data gathering, synthesis, problem solving, and decision-making
+- Data gathering, synthesis, problem-solving, and decision-making

 - Distinguish the intrinsic and extrinsic characteristics of all segments within the textile complex, following the progression from fibers to end products